neulab/ExplainaBoard/docs/add_new_features.md

 # Support New Features

+Before oyu read this, it might be a good idea to read the doc on how to [add new tasks](add_new_tasks.md) to get an idea of the full structure of how tasks are implemented.

-Take `text_classification` task for example, suppose that we aim to add a new feature `token_number` to bucket test set for fine-grained evaluation.
+Take the `text_classification` task for example, suppose that we aim to add a new feature `token_number` to bucket the test set for fine-grained evaluation.

 ## Feature Declaration